-Late Bus Sign-Up Procedures
+Late Bus and Athletic Bus Sign-Up Procedures

-- Students will sign up for their respective late bus during their lunch period. - Students will have the opportunity to sign up for a late bus through the end of 7th period.
-All students must be signed up no later than 1pm.
-Sign up sheet is located outside of the main office. - Students will provide a signed late bus pass from their teacher upon entering the bus.
-Students who consistently do not follow these procedures can lose the privilege of riding a late bus.
+- Students will have the opportunity to sign up for a late bus/athletic bus each day until 1pm. - The sign-up sheet is located outside of the main office. - Students who do not sign up for a late bus/athletic bus may lose the privilege of using the late/athletic bus. - Students who consistently do not follow these procedures can lose the privilege of riding a late bus.